 Blocks offer a number of useful attributes, such as good acoustic performance, fire and flood resistance, and thermal mass, which helps provide a stable year-round temperature.
 From an environmental perspective, they are locally produced and can have a high recycled content, giving them low embodied CO2.

-Members of the Concrete Block Association and Aircrete Product Association are signatures of the British Precast sustainability charter.
+Members of MPA Masonry are signatories of the sustainability charter.
 This includes a requirement for annual company third party sustainability audits.
 They are also part of the Concrete Industry Sustainable Construction Strategy.

 Aggregate blocks come in a wide range of densities and compressive strengths, which are grouped into the three categories of ultra-lightweight, lightweight and dense.
 Ultra-lightweight and lightweight blocks are manufactured from cement together with one of a variety of natural or man-made expanded aggregates.
 These include: granulated or foamed blast-furnace slag, expanded clay, pumice, or shale, furnace bottom ash and fly ash from power stations.